abman23/on-device-llm-wifi-roaming/README.md

-# Context-Aware Handover with On-Device LLM
+# On-Device LLM for Context-Aware Wi-Fi Roaming
-This is the official repository of our paper "Context-Aware Handover with On-Device LLM".
+This is the official repository of our paper "On-Device LLM for Context-Aware Wi-Fi Roaming".

 ![CHO demo clip](images/CHO_animation.gif)
 ## Overview